pingswept/me30-website/content/notes/resistance.md

 ## Typical application: current limiter

 LEDs have the unusual characteristic that they start emitting light when you hit a certain voltage threshold, called {{< katex >}}V_f{{< /katex >}} for "forward voltage".
 Curiously, it varies with the color of the LED.
 If you try to raise the voltage across the LED above {{< katex >}}V_f{{< /katex >}}, it just gets brighter and hotter until it burns out.
-Unfortunately, the voltage threshold is not a pleasant voltage like 5 V; it's something weird like 2.9 V or 3.1 V. To run an LED from a microcontroller, which usually has a fixed output voltage, the usual strategy is to put the LED in series with a resistor that allows the LED to reach its threshold voltage while limiting the current to a level where the light emission is pleasant.
+Unfortunately, the voltage threshold is not a convenient voltage like 5 V; it's something weird like 2.9 V or 3.1 V. To run an LED from a microcontroller, which usually has a fixed output voltage, the usual strategy is to put the LED in series with a resistor that allows the LED to reach its threshold voltage while limiting the current to a level where the light emission is pleasant.

 The usual calculation for a 5 V system goes like this: